 You may have heard that some stages in the app development process can be completed simultaneously.
 While it is possible in some projects, the general rule is that you need to stagger each step of the timeline.
 This would mean that 40 weeks of estimated time, does not mean the app will be completed in 40 weeks.
 You must account for the time for feedback and unforeseen changes.
 We recommend you add 20% – 25% to your initial time estimate.

 Each app development project is different.
 There is no “formula” to calculate an app development estimate.
 This is why it is important to rely on an expert to get a proper estimate.
 We recently created an app cost calculator.
 This tool gives you a cost estimate in about five minutes.
 This will give you a starting point and a means to compare quotes from developers.

 Some apps are overnight success stories.
 Most apps require months, even years to find that success.
 App development requires skills and a methodical approach.
-To figure out how long does it take to make an app, you need to understand the full project scope.
+To figure out how long does it take to make an app, you need to understand the full project scope and know how to create an app.
 The team you hire and the complexity of your app impact costs and timeline.